Sh-u/workspace_opener/README.md

 ## Download

-Visit the [Releases page](https://github.com/Sh-u/workspace_opener/releases) and navigate to the "Assets" dropdown under the latest release, then download the zip file titled `workspace_opener.zip` and choose the latest version.
+Visit the [Releases page](https://github.com/Sh-u/workspace_opener/releases) and navigate to the "Assets" dropdown under the latest release, then download the zip file titled `workspace_opener.rar` and choose the latest version.
 **DO NOT** download by clicking the green "Code"/"Download" file on the home page of this repository as that will only download the source code, which isn't what you want.

 ## Installation